 "Congratulations on what you have done with the website it is really amazing that you have had all this interest and all these great write ups.
 It’s something really worthwhile which means a lot to a lot of people" Frank Lynch ; (who discovered Billy Connolly and who named and owned the Apollo).

-Wondering what to ask for as Xmas present?
-Wonder no more... click the and order a T-shirt.
-The picture further down the page featuring our supermodels gives you and idea of what they look like.
-It'll probably look better on you though.
+2020 - 2021 "F**K BINGO LONG LIVE ROCK" T-Shirts Available now.
+Click the Buy YOUR T-SHIRT HERE and order a T-shirt.
+The picture further down the page featuring our supermodels gives you an idea of what they look like.
+It'll definately look better on you though.

 Surrounded by pictures taken by Harry Popadopoulous click exhibition to see, many of them in the Apollo.
 A great night was had by all.

-What a fantastic night we had on the 18th of August 2010 at the Rock Radio Apollo 25 Celebrations... live music from Demon's Eye, Johnny Cash, AC/DC, Status Quo and Thin Lizzy tribute bands. you can see pictures of the gig taken by the lovely Claire on the Rock Radio web site here and here.
+WERE YOU THERE???
+What a fantastic night we had on the 18th of August 2010 at the Rock Radio Apollo 25 Celebrations... live music from Demon's Eye, Johnny Cash, AC/DC, Status Quo and Thin Lizzy tribute bands. you can see pictures of the gig taken by the lovely Claire on the Rock Radio web site and also in this gallery.

 Thanks to everyone involved, epecially Ciarán from (ex) Rock Radio, thanks mate. great work.